 I know it’s not my normal post theme but hey it’s my site and I found it interesting. 🙂

-I always believed in being prepared and as self sufficient as you reasonably can be.
+I always believed in being prepared and as self-reliant as you reasonably can be.
 That’s why I tend to prefer free and open source products when possible.
 Why I switched to Linux, and why I host a lot of my own services.

-So being prepared and self sufficient outside of technology is kind of a natural extension to my personalty I guess.
+So being prepared and self sufficient outside of technology is kind of a natural extension to my personality I guess.
 And maybe that’s why I wanted to share this post I found.

 Overview Of The Post.